matchmore/documentation/documentation.md

 Quickly create proximity detection for any type of devices.

-1. Create a device to **feature proximity detection** Matchmore SDK can be used in different ways, but the most common way is to have a main device.
+1. Create a device to **feature proximity detection** MatchmoreSDK can be used in different ways, but the most common way is to have a main device.
 Usually, this main device is the device on which the app is running.

 **/SWIFT, KOTLIN or/AND JAVA, UNITY and JS/**
 ```swift